-Fire type Description and conditions left unsupervised while burning and without the ashes being fully extinguished used to burn rubbish.
-Cooking and warming fires Small, open outdoor wood-burning fires are only permitted to be lit on PCL in remote areas and only if required for essential cooking or survival purposes.
-As a guide, remote areas for this purpose are considered to be at least 3km from the nearest public road, public vehicle easement accessway or publicly accessible jetty or wharf.
-Additionally, fires must not be lit in locations fitting the freedom camping criteria, as defined in the Freedom Camping Act (2011).
-Conditions The cooking and warmth fire must not be: more than 0.5 m diameter x 0.5 m height (including wood and flames) within three metres of any tree or any place underneath overhanging vegetation; and • within three metres of any log or any dry vegetation • lit unless and until the ground surface within three metres of the site of the fire has been cleared of all combustible material • lit where notices and advertising are present which specifically prohibit the lighting of fires or specify the lighting of fires only in other types of receptacles or places • lit in National Parks which have bylaws prohibiting the lighting of wood burning fires in the open air lit during a prohibited fire season lit in conditions where wind or other factors may cause the fire to spread to surrounding flammable material left unsupervised without the ashes being fully extinguished • used to burn rubbish.
+The cooking and warmth fire must not be:

+- more than 0.5 m diameter x 0.5 m height (including wood and flames) - within three metres of any tree or any place underneath overhanging vegetation; and - within three metres of any log or any dry vegetation - lit unless and until the ground surface within three metres of the site of the fire has been cleared of all combustible material - lit where notices and advertising are present which specifically prohibit the lighting of fires or specify the lighting of fires only in other types of receptacles or places - lit in National Parks which have bylaws prohibiting the lighting of wood burning fires in the open air - lit during a prohibited fire season

+Fire type Description and conditions lit in conditions where wind or other factors may cause the fire to spread to surrounding flammable material left unsupervised without the ashes being fully extinguished used to burn rubbish.
 Note: This only applies to small open fires (as described above).
-Solid fuel fires, front loaded portable fires, non-gas barbecues or chimineas are all prohibited fire types on Public Conservation Lands at all times.
+Solid further front loaded portable fires, non-gas barbecues or chimineas are all prol fire types on Public Conservation Lands at all times.
 Find out more about the safe use of campfires .